OSVVM/OsvvmLibraries/README.md

 ## The OSVVM Model Independent Transaction Library
-The [OSVVM Common Library](https://github.com/osvvm/OSVVM-Common) defines OSVVM's Model Independent Transactions for Address Bus and Streaming Interfaces.
+The [OSVVM Common Library](https://github.com/osvvm/OSVVM-Common) defines OSVVM's Model Independent Transactions (MIT).
-The OSVVM common library is required to use any
-OSVVM verification component.
+MIT defines a common communication interface (record based) and transaction API for Address Bus and Streaming Interface.
+Using MIT makes verification component development as easy as any "Lite" approach to verification.
+Going further using a common transaction API simplifies the test development process.

 ## The OSVVM Verification Component Libraries
 The OSVVM Verification Component Libraries are a growing set of